 My big woolly scarf which is navy and teal check.

 I have a “go-to” dress when I am not sure what to wear.
-It is a Phase Eight dress, navy with a panel of burgundy along the bottom of the skirt and two side panels in burgundy.
-One of my friends calls it my “Star-Trek” dress.
+It is a navy Phase Eight dress, and I love the shape.
 It is “fit & flare” and it is incredibly flattering and easy to team up with most items in my wardrobe.
 I found it in a charity shop and snapped it up and I love it.

 In the summertime this year I realized how much I needed a pair of pretty, but solid sandals.
 I found it really hard to find a pair I liked but then one day when I was desperate for more comfortable footwear I found a pair up in Manchester in “Office”.
 I wrote all about them in this post:

 Q6] Do you dress for the season, as in colour wise, or just throw on whatever is warm and practical?